Back to 2-Person DIY Packraft instructions menu

 Time: 45 minutes per seat.

-This video demonstrates how to assemble one of the seats.
+This video demonstrates how to assemble one of the seat.

 The seats for the 2-Person DIY Packraft are simple inflatable pillows designed to raise the paddler to a canoe-style paddling position.
 They’re unstable when used outside of the packraft, but constrained by the packraft’s tubes they do not roll around.
 You can adjust the height and comfort of the seat by adjusting the amount of air inside.